pack-it-forms/pack-it-forms/README.md

 Entering Data in a New Form
 ---------------------------

-To enter data in a new form, open the HTML file for the form in your web browser.
-You can do this through appropriate menu entries in OutPost if you setup Outpost.
-Otherwise you can use your normal operating system file browser or command line to open the file.
-It may take a moment to load and will display a spinner to show activity is occurring if it takes longer than a second.
+To enter data in a new form, click an item in Outpost's "Forms" menu.
+Outpost executes the software you installed (see above), which expands server side includes in the HTML and opens the result in your web browser.
+It may take some time to load, during which it will display a spinner.
 Once loaded you will see a typical browser form.
 Across the top of the page is a header bar with two buttons: